List of scientific publications by Albert Einstein

 Albert Einstein (1879–1955) was a renowned theoretical physicist of the 20th century, best known for his special and general theories of relativity.
 He also made important contributions to statistical mechanics, especially by his treatment of Brownian motion, his resolution of the paradox of specific heats, and his connection of fluctuations and dissipation.
 Despite his reservations about its interpretation, Einstein also made seminal contributions to quantum mechanics and, indirectly, quantum field theory, primarily through his theoretical studies of the photon.

 Einstein's writings, including his scientific publications, have been digitized and released on the Internet with English translations by a consortium of the Hebrew University of Jerusalem, Princeton University Press, and the California Institute of Technology, called the Einstein Papers Project.

 Einstein's scientific publications are listed below in four tables: journal articles, book chapters, books and authorized translations.
-Each publication is indexed in the first column by its number in the Schilpp bibliography (Albert Einstein: Philosopher–Scientist, pp. 694–730) and by its article number in Einstein's Collected Papers.
+Each publication is indexed in the first column by its number in Schilpp's bibliography in the book Albert Einstein: Philosopher–Scientist (pp. 694–730), which Schilpp edited, and by its article number in Einstein's Collected Papers.
 Complete references for these two bibliographies may be found below in the Bibliography section.
 The Schilpp numbers are used for cross-referencing in the Notes (the final column of each table), since they cover a greater time period of Einstein's life at present.
 The English translations of titles are generally taken from the published volumes of the Collected Papers.
 For some publications, however, such official translations are not available; unofficial translations are indicated with a ^{§} superscript.
 Collaborative works by Einstein are highlighted in lavender, with the co-authors provided in the final column of the table.

 There were also five volumes of Einstein's Collected Papers (volumes 1, 5, 8–10) that are devoted to his correspondence, much of which is concerned with scientific questions, but were never prepared for publication.